amansgz/react-huddle-landing-page/README.md

-# 👩‍💻 Frontend Mentor - Huddle landing page with alternating feature blocks solution
+# 👩‍💻 Huddle landing page with alternating feature blocks solution

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-This is a solution for [Huddle landing page with alternating feature blocks](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100) challenge.

 ## The challenge